Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Experimental results

-In \cref{fig:repsam}, we display for each iteration, $k$, the credible interval bounds, black lines, shifted by subtracting the first phase's $\tilde \rho_k^\lambda$s, resulting in an interval centered at zero.
+In \cref{fig:repsam}, we display for each iteration, $k$, the credible interval bound shifted by subtracting the first phase's $\tilde \rho_k^\lambda$, resulting in an interval centered at zero( see black lines).
 Additionally, for each iteration, we display $\rho_k^\lambda - \tilde \rho_k^\lambda$ for each of the second phase's 1000 different $\rho_k^\lambda$s.
-If the difference is within the credible interval bound, the point is colored green otherwise it is colored red.
+If this difference is within the credible interval bound, the observation is colored green otherwise it is colored red.
 In the left-hand plots of \cref{fig:repsam} we display the results for when the credible interval is computed with $\eta = 1$, while the right-hand plots display the results for a credible interval computed with $\eta$ according to \cref{table-eta}.

-From \cref{fig:repsam}, we can see that with $\eta = 1$ the credible intervals are very conservative, with all three matrices having a coverage failure rate of zero, far more conservative than the $0.05$ failure rate for which the interval was designed.
-With the $\eta$ parameter chosen according to \cref{table-eta}, we observe less conservative coverage rates across different systems.
-With the highest frequency of coverage failure being $0.00000206$ for the Rohess matrix and the lowest coverage failure rate remaining $0$ for the other two problems.
-These results emphasize that the choice of $\eta$ according to \cref{table-eta} is still a conservative choice, and could possibly be chosen more aggressively based on matrix properties.
-Overall these results indicate that our credible intervals, while conservative, behave in a way that aligns with our theory.
+From \cref{fig:repsam}, we can observe that with $\eta = 1$ the credible intervals are conservative, with the coverage failure rates of the Golub, Rohess, and Wilkinson systems being $(0.00548,0.00000617,0.00121)$ respectively all less than the $0.05$ failure rate for which the intervals were designed.
+With the $\eta$ parameter chosen according to \cref{table-eta}, we observe far less conservative coverage rates across different systems.
+With the coverage failure rates for the Golub, Rohess, and Wilkinson matrices becoming $(0.0765,0.00565,0.0202)$ respectively.
+Considering that the condition number for the Golub, Rohess, and Wilkinson matrices are $(81575,1,603)$ these results seem to suggest that the choice in $\eta$ value can be made more or less severe depending on the conditioning of the system, with poorer conditioned systems requiring an $\eta$ value closer to $1$, while better conditioned systems probably require higher $\eta$ values than what is suggested by \cref{table-eta} in order for the intervals to have appropriate coverage rates.
+Overall, these results demonstrate that, while somewhat conservative, these intervals perform as designed.